Brazilian field back online after downtime ends

 Brazilian oil and gas player Enauta has restarted production from a field offshore Brazil following a scheduled shutdown in preparation for the recertification of the floating, production, storage, and offloading (FPSO) vessel, which is currently working on the field.

-Earlier this month, the Brazilian firm revealed its plans to restart production at the field in the coming days with expectations for it to return to normal production by September.
+Earlier this month, the Brazilian firm revealed its plans to restart production at the field in the following days with expectations for it to return to normal production by September.

-In an update on Wednesday, Enauta informed that production has resumed at the Atlanta field, which is in the process of normalisation.
+In an update on Wednesday, Enauta informed that production, which had resumed at the Atlanta field, was in the process of normalisation.
 Located in block BS-4 in the Santos Basin, the Atlanta field has estimated reserves of 106 MMbbl.